cfcooper/maize/maizepresentation.md

 ```
-Error in eval(expr, envir, enclos) : object 'btgg2' not found
+Error in ggplot(btgg2) : object 'btgg2' not found
 ```